-You can opt to buy the tools and supplies from your local hardware store or online, whichever is convenient for you.
+You can opt to buy the tools and supplies from your local hardware store or online (Amazon Links Below), whichever is convenient for you.
 Here is a list of things to buy to upgrade power wheels with a bigger battery.

-You will need to change the fuses and connectors when putting a bigger battery on power wheels because the new voltage can fry the old ones.
+You will need to change the fuses and connectors when upgrading a Power Wheels battery because the new voltage can fry the old ones.

 After collecting everything, you need to prepare a work area to lay everything in the open for easy access.
 Don’t forget to charge the new battery before the installation.